cbutler01/OIRE-Fuzzy-String/README.md

    - This will be the "BC: Course Number", "BC: Course Title", "BC: Prof First Name", and "BC: Prof Last Name" columns in the Best Course survey.
 There should be new empty columns in columns E and G.
-8. For the Best Course survey, complete the prompted steps after phase 1.
+8. The Best Course survey is split into two phases.
+Complete the prompted steps after phase 1 in order to proceed with phase 2.

 ## Running the Script
 Run the script with Python using the following syntax: `python FuzzyMatch.py`.